nipreps/mriqc/docs/source/install.rst

 	As of MRIQC 0.9.4, Python 2 is no longer supported.

 matplotlib/Tcl warning::
 	MRIQC uses matplotlib to create graphics.
-By default matlpotlib plot through an interactive Tcl/tk interface, which requires a functional display to be available.
+By default, matplotlib is configured to plot through an interactive Tcl/tk interface, which requires a functional display to be available.
 	In *head-less* settings (for example, when running under tmux), you may see an error::